The Accelerated Master’s Program (AMP) in German is an exciting way to jump-start your graduate studies.

 Undergraduate students with 90 credits and at least a 3.3 GPA may apply to the German MA program.
 Once admitted, up to 12 hours of graduate-level German courses double count toward both the FLL degree with a course of study in German and the MA in German.
 Students typically complete their two German degrees in only five years at The University of Alabama.

-To be eligible, you must have accumulated a minimum of 90 credit hours as an undergraduate and must have a GPA of at least 3.3, as well as being a declared Spanish major at the undergraduate level.
+To be eligible, you must have accumulated a minimum of 90 credit hours as an undergraduate and must have a GPA of at least 3.3, as well as being a declared FLL major with a course of study in German at the undergraduate level.